 Sponsored posts are positions with an organisation that are funded, in whole or in part, by organisations external to the NHS.
 Sponsored posts can offer benefits to the delivery of care, providing expertise, extra capacity and capability that might not otherwise exist if funding was required to be used from the NHS budget.
-The deployment of sponsored posts must not cause a conflict of interest between the aims of the sponsor and the aims of the Trust, particularly in relation to procurement and competition.
+However, safeguards are required to ensure that the deployment of sponsored posts does not cause a conflict of interest between the aims of the sponsor and the aims of the organisation, particularly in relation to procurement..